 For more complex assets or nontraditional investments, such as private equity holdings or specialty assets, you may need additional paperwork to set up beneficiaries.
 Make sure there’s a roadmap that estate executors can follow to all your holdings.

 If it’s been a while since you updated your beneficiaries, consider how your family has changed over the past few years.
 What marriages and births have expanded your family’s reach?
 What deaths and divorces have occurred?
 How have dynamics and needs changed as the family has evolved and aged?
-As life happens, there’s a good chance your estate beneficiary designations will need updating.
+As life happens, there’s a good chance your beneficiary designations will need updating.

 When it comes to gifting to your current or future children or grandchildren, consider the idea that equal shares for everyone may not always be the fairest distribution.
 One son who has devoted his life to working at a nonprofit may get a different share of your estate than the daughter who became the CFO of a multinational organization.
 You may want to start communicating those differences now.